 New Tango No. 5: Audaciousness

-This piece is part of a series of tango-jazz compositions.
+New Tango No. 5 is part of a series of tango-jazz compositions.
 Each one explores a particular quality of the tango.
 Number 5 is about laying aside feelings of hesitation and being bold (or audacious) in the spirit of tango.
 It was originally written as Movement 7 in my composition Donut Music, an extended piece for solo guitar.
 However, I liked this tango so much that I decided to also have it as a separate piece.
 Recorded by Keith Calmes, guitar.

-New Tango No. 5 has a number of unusual features.
-Harmonically, only minor 9th and major 7th chords are used and the chord progression has unusual relationships.
-Structurally, the piece has a 24-bar form: The A section is 14 bars and the B section is 10 bars.
+This is an unusual tango in several ways.
+Harmonically, only minor 9th and major 7th chords are used and the chord progression has unconventional relationships.
+Structurally, the piece has a 24-bar form.
+The A section is 14 bars and the B section is 10 bars.
 There is quite a bit of shifting time in this piece.
 Time becomes elastic.
 Phrases expand and contract.
 This gives a fluid movement to the music.

-New Tango No. 5 has a number of unusual features.
-Harmonically, only minor 9th and major 7th chords are used and the chord progression has unusual relationships.
-Structurally, the piece has a 24-bar form: The A section is 14 bars and the B section is 10 bars.
+This is an unusual tango in several ways.
+Harmonically, only minor 9th and major 7th chords are used and the chord progression has unconventional relationships.
+Structurally, the piece has a 24-bar form.
+The A section is 14 bars and the B section is 10 bars.
 There is quite a bit of shifting time in this piece.
 Time becomes elastic.
 Phrases expand and contract.
 This gives a fluid movement to the music.